Visitor Risk Levels

 TrespassingIf you encounter trespassers, first call 911, use extreme caution and, if possible, record your interactions with trespassers, as voice recordings or video that could be useful evidence later.

 The USDA Animal and Plant Health Inspection Service (APHIS) maintains lists of the USDA-Recognized Animal Health Status of Countries/Regions Regarding Specific Livestock or Poultry Diseases.
 If you have visited a country that has confirmed cases of highly contagious infectious animal diseases, you should follow these instructions before visiting any livestock farms, fairs, or shows:

 - Launder or dry-clean all clothing and outerwear worn abroad.

 - Remove all dirt and soil from shoes by thorough cleaning, then wipe them with a cloth or sponge dampened with a bleach solution consisting of five teaspoons household bleach diluted in one gallon of water.

 - Wipe luggage and all personal items such as watches, cameras, laptop computers, CD players, and cell phones with the bleach solution.

-The Center for Food Security and Public Health (CFSPH) has developed two factsheets addressing biosecurity for international travelers.
+The two factsheets below address biosecurity for international travelers.
 The documents are in PDF format for downloading.